Peter-Nyarunda/git-basics/README.md

 There you go!

-# _Git branching_
+### _Git branching_
 ---

 What is a branch? _A branch is a pointer to the latest commit in the git repository_ .
 Multiple branches are required to support parallel project development.
-Create a new branch using the command `git branch myBranch`.
+- Create a new branch using the command `git branch myBranch`.
 This command creates a branch called myBranch.
-In order to switch from the main branch to myBranch, use `git checkout myBranch`.
-In order to list all the branches in local, the `git branch` command comes in handy.
+- To switch from the main branch to myBranch, use `git checkout myBranch`.
+- To list all the branches in local, the `git branch` command comes in handy.